Ketamine-Assisted Psychotherapy (KAP) 101

 What is Ketamine?

-The sublingual lozenge form of Ketamine will be the type used in our work at Journey Clinical.
+The sublingual (under the tongue) quickly dissolving tablet form of Ketamine will be the type used in our work with Journey Clinical.
 This legal and safe medicine has proven to be effective in treating various mental health conditions such as depression, anxiety, and PTSD.
 Its rapid-acting antidepressant and mood-enhancing effects can start to take effect within just one to two hours after treatment and can last up to two weeks.
 The way ketamine works is by blocking and helping the brain form new synaptic connections, which boosts neural circuits responsible for regulating stress and mood.
 Additionally, ketamine has been found to enhance overall neuroplasticity, leading to long-lasting symptom improvement.
+Ketamine is not magic and continued therapy work is essential in prolonging and integrating change.

 How does Ketamine feel?